martinpagelaws/amazon-verified-permissions-snippet/README.md

 Note: The user needs to acquire a fresh identity token, once the attribute is set!

 # See how it works
+## Make some calls and observe behavior
 The `./scipts` directory contains what could be considered the front-end application.
 A front-end that lives in your commandline.
 Requirements are installed with the core requirements for cdk.

-First, copy the conf.py to a file called conf_local.py and populate it with details from the steps before.
+First, copy the `conf.py` to a file called `conf_local.py` and populate it with details from the steps before.

 You can then use the scripts to:
 * authenticate a user, e.g. alice, run `$ python auth.py alice`